 Preparation Time and Servings

-This gluten-free Garlic Parmesan Pasta recipe takes approximately 20 minutes to prepare and serves 4 people.
+This gluten free Garlic Parmesan Pasta takes about 20 minutes to prepare and serves 4 people.

 Ingredients List